Updated: April 2022

 A work permit is a government issued document that allows foreign nationals to work in Canada.
 There are some jobs in Canada that do not require work permits.
 Click here to view a list of these jobs.

-Citizenship and Immigration Canada (CIC) was developed in 1994.
-It is a federal government body responsible for dealing with citizenship and immigration issues in Canada.
+Immigration, Refugees and Citizenship Canada (“IRCC”) is the federal government body responsible for dealing with citizenship and immigration issues in Canada.

-The Self-Employed Persons Program was created to for applicants who wish to immigrate to Canada and who have the intention and ability to become self-employed in Canada.
+The Self-Employed Persons Program was created for self-employed or world-class artists and athletes to immigrate to Canada.

 Depending on your citizenship, you may require a temporary resident visa (TRV) to travel to Canada.
-A TRV is a government issued document that allows foreign nationals to visit Canada.
-A TRV does not permit you to work or study in Canada.
-In order to work or study in Canada you must obtain a Work Permit or Study Permit, respectively. (link to work permit and study permit above).
+A TRV is a government issued document that allows foreign nationals to enter Canada.
+A TRV does not generally allow you to work or study in Canada.
+In order to work or study in Canada you must obtain a Work Permit or Study Permit, respectively.

 Canadian citizens or a permanent residents of Canada can sponsor their spouses, common-law partners, conjugal partners, dependent children (including adopted children) or other eligible relatives (such as a parents or grandparents) to become a permanent residents.

 Express Entry is the most popular permanent residence program for skilled workers.
 Skilled Workers, for the purposes of Canada immigration, are people who they have the education, work experience, language skills, etc. to help them become economically established in Canada.

 The Immigration and Refugee Board of Canada is an independent administrative tribunal responsible for making decisions on immigration and refugee matters in accordance with the Immigration and Refugee Protection Act.

 An Act respecting immigration to Canada and the granting of refugee protection to persons who are displaced, persecuted or in danger.